Special constables are volunteer police officers.

-You'll receive the same training as regular police officers.
+You'll receive the same standard of training as regular police officers.
 You'll also have the same powers, equipment and uniform.

 If you're looking to become a regular police officer please see our police officer recruitment pages.
 Joining as a Special is not a direct route to becoming a paid police officer.